szczyglis-dev/py-gpt/README.md

 This mode enables chat interaction with your documents and entire context history through conversation.
 It seamlessly incorporates `LlamaIndex` into the chat interface, allowing for immediate querying of your indexed documents.

 **Tip:** If you do not want to call tools/commands, disable the `Tools` switch.
 It will speed up the response time when using local models.
-You can also enable the ReAct agent for tool calls in: `Settings -> Indexes / RAG -> Chat -> Use ReAct agent for Tool calls in Chat with Files mode`.
-Stream mode is disabled when the ReAct agent is active together with the `Tools` switch.
+When tools are enabled, PyGPT prefers native tool calls whenever the current model/provider supports them.
+If native tool calls are unavailable, Chat with Files automatically falls back to a LlamaIndex ReAct agent.
+The ReAct fallback is non-streaming, so stream mode is disabled automatically only on that path; there is no separate ReAct setting.

 **Querying single files**